sbui-dev/job-worker/DESIGN.md

 This method is very similar to passing an API key.
 Security-wise, it's okay since the TLS certificates are signed by a CA cert and the server trusts the CA. It's not a scalable solution because it's static.
 Adding a user database resolves the static user issue but performance remains an issue for each API request to check against the database.
 Extending the implementation to a token auth would resolve the scalability issue.

+## Build / Package
+Github Actions will be used to build and package the client and server.
+The end result will be a tar.gz file that can be unpacked and ran without having to generate certificates.

 ## Test Plan

-Unit tests will be written for the job library.
+Unit tests will be written to test the job library, authn, and authz.

 Integration testing will be done via the client and server to ensure it's functioning correctly.
 * Connect localhost

-A 3rd party program "stress" will be used to stress the machine for CPU, Mem, and Disk IO.
+A 3rd party program "stress" will be used to stress the machine for CPU, Mem, and Disk IO limits.